pv(1) — Linux manual page

 Useful if the program you are piping to or from requires

-extra information before it starts, eg piping data into
+extra information before it starts, such as when piping

-gpg(1) or mcrypt(1) which require a passphrase before data
+data into gpg(1) or mcrypt(1) which require a passphrase

 -D SEC, --delay-start SEC